jrmlhermitte/jrmlhermitte.github.io/_posts/2025-07-03-gemini-mcp.md

 ## MCP With Gemini

 MCP is a powerful protocol that enables your LLM's to run tools.
-As seen among numerous literature, LLM's scale once they're able to not only read from their environment, but [change it](https://arxiv.org/pdf/2505.10361).
+As seen among numerous literature, LLMs scale once they're able to not only read from their environment, but [change it](https://arxiv.org/pdf/2505.10361).

 There are two modes MCP can run in: [stdio](https://modelcontextprotocol.io/docs/concepts/transports#standard-input%2Foutput-stdio), or [HTTP](https://modelcontextprotocol.io/docs/concepts/transports#streamable-http).
 The latter is just a standard HTTP server.
 The former is interesting as it uses stdin/stdout.